-This is the number of times residents are sent to the emergency room per thousand days of short-term patient care.
-There is a correlation between fewer emergency room visits and the quality of short-term care.
+This is a measure of the number of times residents are sent to the emergency room per 1,000 days of short-term patient care.
+Staying out of the emergency room is one way to measure patient well-being during rehabilitation.

 Short-term Care: Facilitates Functional Improvement

 In Brooklyn Queens Nursing Home, 75.23% Percentage of Resident

 This indicates the percentage of short-term stay residents that saw functional improvements, such as enhanced ability to perform activities of daily living.

 - Overall Rating has a grade of B-minus